drunkard/ceph-readable-doc/html/_sources/mgr/dashboard.rst.txt

 Currently, Ceph Dashboard is capable of monitoring and managing the following aspects of your Ceph cluster:

-* **Overall cluster health**: Display overall cluster status, performance and capacity metrics.
+* **Overall cluster health**: Display performance and capacity metrics as well as cluster status.
-* **Embedded Grafana Dashboards**: Ceph Dashboard is capable of embedding `Grafana`_ dashboards in many locations, to display additional information and performance metrics gathered by the :ref:`mgr-prometheus`.
+* **Embedded Grafana Dashboards**: Ceph Dashboard `Grafana`_ dashboards may be embedded in external applications and web pages to surface information and performance metrics gathered by the :ref:`mgr-prometheus` module.
 See :ref:`dashboard-grafana` for details on how to configure this functionality.
 * **Cluster logs**: Display the latest updates to the cluster's event and audit log files.
 Log entries can be filtered by priority, date or keyword.
-* **Hosts**: Display a list of all hosts associated to the cluster, which disks are attached, which services are running and which version of Ceph is installed.
+* **Hosts**: Display a list of all cluster hosts along with their storage drives, which services are running, and which version of Ceph is installed.
 * **Performance counters**: Display detailed service-specific statistics for each running service.
-* **Monitors**: List all MONs, their quorum status, open sessions.
+* **Monitors**: List all Mons, their quorum status, and open sessions.
-* **Monitoring**: Enable creation, re-creation, editing and expiration of Prometheus' silences, list the alerting configuration of Prometheus and all configured and firing alerts.
+* **Monitoring**: Enable creation, re-creation, editing, and expiration of Prometheus' silences, list the alerting configuration and all configured and firing alerts.
 Show notifications for firing alerts.
-* **Configuration Editor**: Display all available configuration options, their description, type and default values and edit the current values.
+* **Configuration Editor**: Display all available configuration options, their descriptions, types, default and currently set values.
+These may be edited as well.
-* **Pools**: List all Ceph pools and their details (e.g. applications, pg-autoscaling, placement groups, replication size, EC profile, CRUSH rulesets, quotas etc.)
+* **Pools**: List Ceph pools and their details (e.g. applications, pg-autoscaling, placement groups, replication size, EC profile, CRUSH rules, quotas etc.)
-* **OSDs**: List all OSDs, their status and usage statistics as well as detailed information like attributes (OSD map), metadata, performance counters and usage histograms for read/write operations.
-Mark OSDs up/down/out, purge and reweight OSDs, perform scrub operations, modify various scrub-related configuration options, select different profiles to adjust the level of backfilling activity.
-List all disks associated with an OSD.
+* **OSDs**: List OSDs, their status and usage statistics as well as detailed information like attributes (OSD map), metadata, performance counters and usage histograms for read/write operations.
+Mark OSDs up/down/out, purge and reweight OSDs, perform scrub operations, modify various scrub-related configuration options, select profiles to adjust the level of backfilling activity.
+List all drives associated with an OSD.
 Set and change the device class of an OSD, display and sort OSDs by device class.
-Deploy new OSDs on new disks/hosts.
+Deploy OSDs on new drives and hosts.
 * **Device management**: List all hosts known by the orchestrator.
-List all disks and their properties attached to a node.
-Display disk health information (health prediction and SMART data).
+List all drives attached to a host and their properties.
+Display drive health predictions and SMART data.
 Blink enclosure LEDs.
 * **iSCSI**: List all hosts that run the TCMU runner service, display all images and their performance characteristics (read/write ops, traffic).
-  Create, modify and delete iSCSI targets (via ``ceph-iscsi``).
-Display the iSCSI gateway status on the landing page and info about active initiators.
+  Create, modify, and delete iSCSI targets (via ``ceph-iscsi``).
+Display the iSCSI gateway status and info about active initiators.
   See :ref:`dashboard-iscsi-management` for instructions on how to configure this feature.
 * **RBD**: List all RBD images and their properties (size, objects, features).